Analysis | Trump is losing the war over his legacy

 Don't cry for Trump, gentle reader.
 He still has a robust institutional defense system in place, from Fox News to various right-wing media figures who are eager to at least solidify how he's viewed by his long-standing political base.
 On Monday morning, Fox announced a new paid contributor to the channel: Trump's daughter-in-law, Lara Trump.

-“Welcome to the family,” “Fox & Friends” co-host Ainsley Earhardt said to Trump when announcing her new role.
+“Welcome to the family,” “Fox & Friends” co-host Ainsley Earhardt said to Lara Trump when announcing her new role.

-“I sort of feel like I’ve been an unofficial member of the team for so long,” Trump replied, capturing the state of affairs quite accurately.
+“I sort of feel like I’ve been an unofficial member of the team for so long,” Lara Trump replied, capturing the state of affairs quite accurately.

-The problem for Trump is that his family — even his extended family in conservative media — will likely not be who is etching his presidency in the history books.
+The problem for Trump is that his family — even his extended family in conservative media — will probably not be who is etching his presidency in the history books.